tobq/loadable/README.md

 ## Features

-Here are some of the key features of Loadable React Hooks:
+Here are some of the key features of Loadable:

 1. __Loading state management__: Abstracts away the need for manual loading state management.